Poster Abstract Submission Guidelines

 - Conclusions — What do the findings mean?
 (Limit 500 characters, including spaces)

-An Evidence-Based Solutions poster abstract may be the result of an organizational process that, when applied across the continuum of critical care, achieves a desired outcome or meets or exceeds a benchmark for a standard of nursing practice.
-An Evidence-Based Solutions abstract in acute and critical care nursing can be submitted on a wide variety of processes, strategies and practice innovations.
+An Evidence-Based Solutions or CSI poster abstract may be the result of an organizational process that, when applied across the continuum of critical care, achieves a desired outcome or meets or exceeds a benchmark for a standard of nursing practice.
+An Evidence-Based Solutions or CSI poster abstract in acute and critical care nursing can be submitted on a wide variety of processes, strategies and practice innovations.

-Prepare Evidence-Based Solutions poster abstracts to include the following key elements:
+Prepare Evidence-Based Solutions and/or CSI poster abstracts to include the following key elements:

 - Purpose — What was the intent/goal of the project?
 What problem was addressed by the evidence-based solution?
 (Limit 500 characters, including spaces)